tiny-express/flutter_scroll_gallery/README.md

 # flutter_scroll_gallery

-A Flutter package that help you to create Image carousels with scroll thumbnail in bottom
+A Flutter package that help you to create Image carousels with scroll thumbnail at the bottom

 Inspired from [flutter_image_carousel](https://github.com/theobouwman/flutter_image_carousel) and [ScrollGalleryView](https://github.com/VEINHORN/ScrollGalleryView)